otrv4/otrv4/architecture-decisions/016-prekey-server.md

       pre-key-msg4
       pre-key-msg5

-We assume clients are allowed to export/import long-term keypairs but they can decide whether or not to share the same long-term key between multiple profiles.
-That is, Alice could generate profile1 and long-term1 on one device, import long-term1 to another device and generate profile2 there.
-Alice then uses both devices.

-Why would a user be OK with sharing the same long-term keypair between multiple clients, but not be OK with sharing the same prekey (and user profile)?
-Is there any benefit in allowing this scenario?

-We can imagine this being used by a person who wants to keep the same long-term key (and the same fingerprint) on multiple devices but also wants to have one profile per device to (?).

-Alternatively, the server could send only one prekey message from the "active" user profile, that is, the one who will be the last to expire.
-If this is the case, we need to document that "there may be only one active user profile".

-If needed, we could even support both cases and use the instance tags on the prekey messages to distinguish between them.
+Users are allowed to import/export their long-term key but are not expected to manage (or even know about) profiles.
+In this case, if Alice wants to preserve the same long-term key (and fingerprint) among multiple clients she will always have multiple profiles for the same long-term key that can be concurrently active (not-expired).
+This is due the fact that profiles are per-device and should not allowed to be exported/imported by clients.

+Clients needs to be aware of how to handle this, and may need to inform the user before sending the offline message to multiple devices.

+Clients could use the instance tag on the received prekey messages to determine if the received prekey messages are from the same device.
+This could happen if the INITIATOR's client decided to publish a new profile (and prekey messages) in preparation to the expiry of the currently published profile.

 #### SCENARIO 4